+May I Have a Copy of This Notice?
 This notice is yours.
-You may ask for an additional copy at any time.
-We reserve the right to change the terms of this notice and to make the new notice provisions effective May I Have for all protected information that we maintain.
-If there are important changes to this a Copy of notice, you will get a new one within 60 days if you are enrolled in a health plan, such as This Notice?
-Medicaid.
-An electronic version of this notice is available at: https://health.alaska.gov/fms/Documents/DOH-Notice-of-Privacy-Practices.pdf If you have questions or feel your privacy rights have been violated you can contact the Department Privacy Official by calling 907-465-2150, or by writing to State of Alaska.
-Privacy Official, PO Box 110650, Juneau, AK 99811-0650, or by emailing PrivacyOfficial@alaska.gov.
-You will not be retaliated against for filing a complaint with Questions or DOH or the Secretary of Health and Human Services.
-Complaints You can also complain to the federal government Secretary of Health and Human Services (HHS) or to the HHS Office of Civil Rights.
+You may ask for an additional copy at anytime.
+We reserve the right to change the terms of this notice and to make the new notice provisions effective for all protected information that we maintain.
+If there are important changes to this notice, you will get a new one within 60 days if you are enrolled in a health plan, such as Medicaid.
+An electronic version of this notice is available at: http://dhss.alaska.gov/Documents/Pdfs/DHSS Notice of Privacy Practices.pdf Questions or Complaints If you have questions or feel your privacy rights have been violated you can contact the Department Privacy Official by calling 907-465-2150, or by writing to State of Alaska, DHSS Privacy Official, PO Box 110650, Juneau, AK 99811-0650, or by emailing PrivacyOfficial@alaska.gov.
+You will not be retaliated against for filing a complaint with DHSS or the Secretary of Health and Human Services.
+You can also complain to the federal government Secretary of Health and Human Services (HHS) or to the HHS Office of Civil Rights.
 Your health care services will not be affected by any complaint made to the Department Privacy Official, Secretary of Health and Human Services or Office of Civil Rights.